-There have been many works on active learning to select the most informative data points and we categorized them into two different approaches: model certainty-based approach and data distribution-based approach.
-The first approach is using unlabeled data in a passive way while the second approach is using unlabeled data in an active way.
-In other words, the former has sample selection rules that are not affected by unlabeled data, but simply apply those rules to unlabeled data, while the latter exploit both labeled and unlabeled data to build up (or to train) sample selection rules (or deep neural networks).
+There have been a number of AL works to select the most informative samples and we categorized them into two approaches: task-aware (or model uncertainty-based) and task-agnostic approaches.
+The former is using unlabeled data in a passive way while the latter is using unlabeled data in an active way.
+In other words, the former has sample selection rules that are not affected by unlabeled data, but simply are applied to it, while the latter exploits both labeled and unlabeled data to build up sample selection rules (or train deep neural networks (DNNs) for them).

-Model uncertainty-based approach defined and used metrics for sample selection with labeled data.
-For example, the minimal distance from decision boundaries (or classification hyperplanes) can be used to select samples with the most ambiguous classification results~\cite{tong2001support,brinker2003incorporating}.
-Empirical risk minimization is used to minimize an upper bound of the true risk so that one can query the most informative samples that are the most uncertain and representative~\cite{wang2015querying}.
-Bayesian active learning by disagreement (BALD) maximizes the mutual information between model predictions and model parameters for active learning~\cite{houlsby2011bayesian}.
-However, these method were not well-suited to deep neural networks.

-Recently, there have been some works on model uncertainty-based active learning with deep neural networks.
-BALD was extended to accommodate deep neural networks with Bayesian neural network and Monte-Carlo dropout~\cite{gal2017deep}.
-As a practical active learning method, two-step approach was proposed to select the $K$-most uncertain samples by using bootstrapping and and then to find the most representative subset among $K$ samples by using greedy method~\cite{yang2017suggestive}.
-Bayesian generative active deep learning was proposed to utilize both labeled data and labeled fake data (generated images from deep generative model) to train a classifier (a task-learner) as well as a discriminator for real / fake images~\cite{tran2019bayesian}. \citealt{yoo2019learning} proposed active learning loss method that attaches ``loss prediction module'' to a task-learner and loss prediction module is trained to predict target losses of unlabeled data samples.
-In learning loss method, predicted loss was used as a surrogate for model uncertainty and was obtained from feature information in mid-layers.
+Task-aware approach defined and used metrics for sample selection with labeled data.
+For example, the minimum distance from decision boundaries (or classification hyperplanes) can be used to select samples with the most ambiguous classification results~\cite{tong2001support,brinker2003incorporating}.
+Empirical risk is used to minimize an upper bound of true risk so that one can query the most informative samples that are the most uncertain and representative~\cite{wang2015querying}.
+Bayesian active learning by disagreement (BALD) maximizes the mutual information between model predictions and model parameters~\cite{houlsby2011bayesian}.
+Then, BALD was extended to accommodate DNNs with Bayesian neural network and Monte-Carlo dropout~\cite{gal2017deep}.
+Bayesian generative active deep learning was proposed to utilize both labeled data and labeled fake data to train a classifier (or a task-learner) as well as a discriminator for real / fake images~\cite{tran2019bayesian}.
+Even though~\cite{tran2019bayesian} uses deep generative models or VAEs, it does not use unlabeled data for training unlike our proposed TA-VAAL.
+Yoo and Kweon~\cite{yoo2019learning} proposed an AL loss method that attaches ``loss prediction module'' to a task-learner.
+The loss prediction module was trained to estimate target losses of unlabeled samples that were used as surrogates for model uncertainty based on feature information in mid-layers.